 Collateral haircuts and minimum margin requirements imposed by counterparties subject us to counterparty credit risk.
 We attempt to manage this risk by monitoring our collateral positions and limiting our counterparties to registered clearinghouses and major financial institutions with acceptable credit ratings.
 We also diversify our funding across multiple counterparties and by region.
-As of March 31, 2020, we had master repurchase agreements with 47 financial institutions located throughout North America, Europe and Asia, including repo counterparties accessed through BES.
+As of June 30, 2020, we had master repurchase agreements with 47 financial institutions located throughout North America, Europe and Asia, including repo counterparties accessed through BES.
 BES' direct access to the General Collateral Finance Repo service offered by the FICC and other triparty and bi-lateral repo funding provides us greater depth and diversity of funding at favorable terms relative to traditional bilateral repurchase agreement funding.
-As of March 31, 2020, \$35.4 billion of our repurchase agreement funding was sourced through BES.
+As of June 30, 2020, \$33.3 billion of our repurchase agreement funding was sourced through BES.

-The table below includes a summary of our Agency RMBS repurchase agreement funding by number of repo counterparties and counterparty region as of March 31, 2020.
+The table below includes a summary of our Agency RMBS repurchase agreement funding by number of repo counterparties and counterparty region as of June 30, 2020.

-March 31, 2020
+June 30, 2020

-Counter-Party Region Number of Counter-Parties Percent of Repurchase Agreement Funding
+Counter-Party Region Number of Counter-Parties Percent of Repurchase Agreement Funding 1

 North America:

-FICC 1 53%
+FICC 1 48%

-Other 27 36%
+Other 27 39%

-Total North America 28 89%
+Total North America 28 87%

-Europe 14 9%
+Europe 14 10%

-Asia 5 2%
+Asia 5 3%

 Total 47 100%

+[.]
 Percent of repurchase agreement funding includes U.S. Treasury repurchase agreements.

-As of March 31, 2020, our maximum amount at risk (or the excess value of collateral pledged over our repurchase liabilities) with any of our repurchase agreement counterparties, excluding the FICC, was less than 6% of our tangible stockholders' equity, with our top five repo counterparties, excluding the FICC, representing less than 12% of our tangible stockholders' equity.
-As of March 31, 2020, approximately 10% of our tangible stockholder's equity was at risk with the FICC.
-Excluding central clearing exchanges, as of March 31, 2020, our amount at risk with any counterparty to our derivative agreements was less than 1% of our stockholders' equity.
+As of June 30, 2020, our maximum amount at risk (or the excess value of collateral pledged over our repurchase liabilities) with any of our repurchase agreement counterparties, excluding the FICC, was less than 3% of our tangible stockholders' equity, with our top five repo counterparties, excluding the FICC, representing less than 9% of our tangible stockholders' equity.
+As of June 30, 2020, approximately 11% of our tangible stockholder's equity was at risk with the FICC.
+Excluding central clearing exchanges, as of June 30, 2020, our amount at risk with any counterparty to our derivative agreements was less than 1% of our stockholders' equity.

-Asset Sales and TBA Eligible Securities
+Asset Sales

 Agency RMBS securities are among the most liquid fixed income securities, and the TBA market is the second most liquid market (after the U.S. Treasury market).
-The vitality of these markets enables us to sell assets under most market conditions to generate liquidity through direct sales or delivery into TBA contracts, subject to "good delivery" provisions promulgated by Securities Industry and Financial Markets Association ("SIFMA").
-As of March 31, 2020, approximately 93% of our fixed rate Agency RMBS portfolio was eligible for TBA delivery, although we will typically conduct outright sales of specified securities when they trade at a premium to generic securities due to their unique attributes.
+The vitality of these markets enables us to sell assets under most market conditions to generate liquidity through direct sales or delivery into TBA contracts, subject to "good delivery" provisions promulgated by the Securities Industry and Financial Markets Association ("SIFMA").
+Under certain market conditions, however, we may be unable to realize the full "pay-up" value, or premium relative to generic Agency RMBS, of our specified pool securities; consequently, we seek to operate with a minimum level of securities that trade at or near TBA values that in our estimation enhances portfolio liquidity across a wide range of market conditions.

-Equity Capital
+Capital Markets